congomongo/congomongo/readme.markdown

 What?
 ------
-A Clojure toolkit wrapped around the MongoDB java api.
+A toolkit for using mongodb with clojure.

 Summary
 ---------